Retiring After 4 Decades of Excellence

 Publication Date: 04/20/2020

-Asked what sparked his interest in biology, Dr. Neil Ford recalls becoming fascinated
+Asked what sparked his interest in the field of biology, Dr. Neil Ford recalls becoming

-with snakes at age 8, when he encountered a small worm snake while flipping rocks
+fascinated with snakes at age 8, when he encountered a small worm snake while flipping

 The UT Tyler biology professor said his parents were not as enthused about his finding and forbade him to bring the snake home.
 They bought him books about reptiles, however, and eventually allowed him to have pet snakes.